Numbers 3 – The Census of the Levites

 Then the LORD spoke to Moses, saying: “Now behold, I Myself have taken the Levites from among the children of Israel instead of every firstborn who opens the womb among the children of Israel.
 Therefore the Levites shall be Mine, because all the firstborn are Mine.
 On the day that I struck all the firstborn in the land of Egypt, I sanctified to Myself all the firstborn in Israel, both man and beast.
 They shall be Mine: I am the LORD.”

 a.
-I Myself have taken the Levites from among the children of Israel instead of every firstborn: In the Law of Moses, God had special claim to the firstborn of Israel (Exodus 13:1-2, 11-15).
+I Myself have taken the Levites from among the children of Israel instead of every firstborn: In the law of Moses, God had a special claim to the firstborn of Israel (Exodus 13:1-2 and 13:11-15).
 As the Exodus passages show, this was true of both man and beast.
-This demonstrated the principle that God has claim to the first and best of our blessings.
+This demonstrated the principle that God has a claim to the first and best of our blessings.

 i.
 Allen notes that the words instead of “serve as a clear example of substitution in the Hebrew Scriptures (cf. Genesis 22:13: ‘a ram…instead of his son’; cf. also Matthew 20:28).”